bgachara/bgachara.github.io/posts/databases.md

 - The DBMS stores the values of a single attribute for all tuples contiguously in a page, also known as a column store.
 - It is ideal for OLAP workloads where read-only queries perform large scans over a subset of the table's attrbutes, use a batched vectorized processing model.
 - DBMS is responsible for combining/splitting a tuple's attributes when reading/writing.
-- It stores attributes and meta-data in separate arrays of fixed-length values.
-  - most systems identify unique physical tuples using offsets into these arrays
+- It stores attributes and meta-data in separate arrays of fixed-length values, most systems identify unique physical tuples using offsets into these arrays.
   - need to handle variable-length values.
     - padding variable length fields to ensure they are fixed-length is wasteful, especially for large attributes.
     - better approach is to use dictionary compression to convert repetitive variable-length data into fixed-lenght values(typically 32-bit integers)